kwadrnt/rails-validations-errors/readme.md

 ##Airplane App

-For the purposes of this workshop there is a Rails app, `airplane-app` inside the repo that demonstrates the examples below.
+For the purposes of this workshop there is a Rails app, `airplane_app` inside the repo that demonstrates the examples below.

-The application was generated with: `rails new airplane-app -T -B -d postgresql` in order to prevent Rails from automatically creating tests (`-T`), prevent it from automatically bundling (`-B`), and set the database to postgres (`-d postgresql`).
+The application was generated with: `rails new airplane_app -T -B -d postgresql` in order to prevent Rails from automatically creating tests (`-T`), prevent it from automatically bundling (`-B`), and set the database to postgres (`-d postgresql`).

 >Be sure to `bundle`, `rails db:create db:migrate db:seed`, and have postgres running before launching the application.